No Fear (professional wrestling)

-No Fear was a professional wrestling tag team that consisted of Takao Omori and Yoshihiro Takayama.
+No Fear was a professional wrestling tag team turned into a stable that initially consisted of Takao Omori and Yoshihiro Takayama, but soon, the duo brought along more members to increase their numbers.
 During their history, the team competed in All Japan Pro Wrestling and Pro Wrestling Noah.

 History

 All Japan Pro Wrestling (1998–2000)

 No Fear formed in All Japan Pro Wrestling in the fall of 1998 as a subset of the "Triangle of Power" stable led by Gary Albright.
 The first highlight for the team was participating in the 1998 World's Strongest Tag Determination League but they ended up finishing in last place with 2 points by only beating Albright and Giant Kimala.
 A few months later they teamed with Hiroshi Hase in a one night six-man tag team tournament where they made it to the semi-finals before losing to Mitsuharu Misawa, Yoshinari Ogawa, and Masahito Kakihara.
-After Albright left them, Omori and Takayama began slowly moving up the ranks over the next few months.
-No Fear won their first title on June 4, 1999 when they defeated Hayabusa and Jinsei Shinzaki to win the All Asia Tag Team Championship.
-One month later, on July 23rd, No Fear defeated Johnny Ace and Bart Gunn to win the World Tag Team Championship thus giving the team a monopoly on the All Japan tag team division.
-On August 25th, No Fear lost both tag titles to Triple Crown Heavyweight Champion Mitsuharu Misawa and World Junior Heavyweight Championship Yoshinari Ogawa.
+After Albright left them, Omori and Takayama began slowly moving up the ranks over the next few months, along with having back up from veterans Masanobu Fuchi and Hiroshi Hase, also from AJPW regular Satoru Asako and a young up and coming Takeshi Morishima.
+No Fear won their first title on June 4, 1999, when they defeated Hayabusa and Jinsei Shinzaki to win the All Asia Tag Team Championship.
+One month later, on July 23, No Fear defeated Johnny Ace and Bart Gunn to win the World Tag Team Championship thus giving the team a monopoly on the All Japan tag team division.
+On August 25, No Fear lost both tag titles to Triple Crown Heavyweight Champion Mitsuharu Misawa and World Junior Heavyweight Championship Yoshinari Ogawa.

-Three months later, on October 30th, No Fear challenged Kenta Kobashi and Jun Akiyama for the World Tag Team Championship but lost.
+Three months later, on October 30, No Fear challenged Kenta Kobashi and Jun Akiyama for the World Tag Team Championship but lost.
 After that, they entered the 1999 World's Strongest Tag Determination League where they finished in 6th place with 4 points, by beating the team of Vader and Johnny Smith and the team of Gary Albright and Wolf Hawkfield.
 On June 9, 2000, No Fear entered a tournament for the vacant World Tag Team Championship.
 They defeated Misawa and Ogawa in the semi-finals but lost to The Holy Demon Army in the finals.
 Shortly afterwards, Misawa left All Japan to form Pro Wrestling Noah with No Fear (along with the majority of the native roster) following Misawa to Noah.